Hochschule für Musik und Theater München

 6. August 2023

 Even though the building is quite old as it’s part of history, it has a nice atmosphere.
-Staff was really good, location is pretty awesome as there are a lot of museums, art galleries, etc. around.
+Staff was really good, location is pretty awesome with a lot of museums, art galleries, etc. around.
 Even this place is very good for classical music concerts.
 I visited this place because this building has an office where the 1938 agreement over the annexation of Czechoslovakia was signed.

 TD